StanislavKozel/Portfolio-1/README.md

 # Project
 ## Overview
- - A website for for anyone who would like to purchase a motorcycle, motorcycle accessories, clothing for themselves or for their loved ones.
+ - A website for anyone who would like to purchase a motorcycle, motorcycle accessories, clothing for themselves or for their loved ones.
 ## User Goals
- - Finding a place to purchase not only motorcycle, but clothes and accessories as well.
+ - Finding a place to purchase not only a motorcycle, but clothes and accessories as well.
  - Find information about the shop.
  - Find the location of the shop.
 ## Site Owner Goal